There are many options for parking on and around the UW Tacoma campus:

-The Cragle and Pinkerton lots are free on Sundays and holidays.
+The Cragle and Pinkerton North lots are free on Sundays and holidays.

 I JUST BOUGHT A QUARTERLY PARKING PERMIT, BUT THE QUARTER HAS ALREADY STARTED.
-IS THERE SOMEWHERE I CAN PICK UP MY PERMI
+WHERE DO I PICK IT UP?

 I HAVE A PERMIT FOR A UW TACOMA LOT.
 WHAT TIMES OF DAY CAN I USE IT?